 - As a consequence of this failure, the animal caused damages to the victim.

 Obtain a Free Consultation From a Skilled Personal Injury Law Firm Today

 As beloved as dogs are throughout the nation, all dogs can be dangerous.
 Regrettably, dogs will always have innate behaviors that make them capable of attacking a person, even when the person is familiar with the dog.
 When a dog bites a person, the attack can cause a series of hardships for the injured victim, including pain and suffering, emotional distress, and economic hardship.
 Fortunately, the State of New Jersey recognizes these challenges and provides victims the opportunity for victims to seek monetary damages when injured in a dog bite attack.
 If you or someone you love was injured by a dog, obtaining legal counsel from an experienced law firm can ensure the highest compensation is secured.

-The personal injury attorneys at Harrell, Smith & Williams, LLC work tirelessly to advocate on behalf of injured dog bite victims.
-When a dog bites a person, the dog owner should be held responsible for the damages caused by their pet, and the attorneys at Harrell, Smith & Williams, LLC work hard to ensure this is the case.
+The personal injury attorneys at Smith & Williams Law Firm, LLC work tirelessly to advocate on behalf of injured dog bite victims.
+When a dog bites a person, the dog owner should be held responsible for the damages caused by their pet, and the attorneys at Smith & Williams Law Firm, LLC work hard to ensure this is the case.
 When you have been injured in a dog bite attack, recovering maximum compensation will help you cover the expenses caused by most dog bite incidents.
 Consider obtaining the support of the proficient legal team and schedule a free consultation today by calling (908) 264-7228 or filling out the confidential online contact form.